 Q. Can you give an example of a highlight so far?

 A. A few years ago the investment management group won a mandate to assist with forming a new fund for one of the largest European credit fund managers.
-I had the opportunity to take a leading role, which initially involved drafting a suite of technically demanding documents on a tight deadline (unfortunately causing me to miss an evening out on our departmental ski trip).
+I had the opportunity to take a leading role, which initially involved drafting a suite of technically demanding documents on a tight deadline.
 Fortunately, the effort wasn't wasted as the client clearly liked our work and decided also to engage us to assist with forming their new flagship direct lending fund, which turned out to be the group's single largest fundraising.
 Following my initial work, I took the lead across both fundraisings and in developing the firm's relationship with the manager, which is now one of the investment management group's key clients.